montag451/lsched/README.rst

     sched:run()

 When all threads managed by the scheduler terminate or die, the run() method returns.
-It is possible to add new threads to the scheduler will it is running.
+It is possible to add new threads to the scheduler while it is running.